 Should first aid need to be administered this will take preference over social distancing.
 As a consequence face masks will be used to limit the spread, disposable gloves, apron and choosing side to side stance when possible.

-All the above actions will only be made possible when government guidelines allow.
 We will keep up to date on the current guidelines, and are signed up to be notified of any government updates as and when they are published.
-In due course more detailed individual activity risk assessments will be published on reducing the spread of Covid-19.

 use of the centre, dormitories, dining and food under Covid-19 precautions

 Our accommodation is open with shared toilets and dinning space possible under social distancing.

 Our basic safety precautions are listed in ‘effective infection protection and control’ and will be enforced for anyone using our accommodation.
 Of particular note will be the thorough cleaning of all commonly touched surfaces with detergent or bleach between groups staying or for groups we help manage on a daily basis while they are staying.
 For such groups that we will help manage in the accommodation, we have also considered safety under the advised 2 m social distancing to minimise the airborne transmission of the virus .